codabase/code-sample/README.md

  * Method Arguments :  (String msg)
  * Usage `Creates a message on the server using the string passed by user.`
  * Returned Values
  * Http Status OK       if the message created.
- * Http Status FOUND    if the message already exist in server.
+ * Http Status FOUND    id found.

 ###### Update Message
 * URL **`motd/{id}`**